zainnadeem/OOP-Cards-Model-ios-0616/README.md

   * randomly draw a card out of the copied mutable array and insert it into the `remainingCards` array (*make sure to remove it from the copied array*).
 **Top-tip:** *To get a random integer, use the* `arc4random_uniform()` *C function which specifically takes a* `u_int32_t` *parameter.
 To silence the warning generated when passing it an* `NSUInteger` *variable, cast the* `NSUInteger` *variable as an* `unsigned int` *C primitive.*

 9. Override the `description` method to return a customized readout.
-You should begin by printing the count of the `remainingCards` array, and continue by appending the `card.description` of each card in the the `remainingCards` array.
+You should begin by printing the count of the `remainingCards` array, and continue by appending the `card.description` of each card in the `remainingCards` array.
 **Hint:** *This is a great time to use an* `NSMutableString`.
-**Hint:** *You can hardcode a newline character with `\n` and indentations with spaces.*
+**Hint:** *You can hardcode a newline character with* `\n` *and indentations with spaces.*
 Consider the following example when building your `description` method:

 ```